cardpay/woocommerce-plugin/README.md

 * **Test environment**:
     * Set to **Yes** for Sandbox environment (for test purposes).
     * Set to **No** for Production environment.
-* **Payment title** - fill in the name of the payment method, will be presented for the customer in checkout.
+* **Payment title** - fill in the name of the payment method, will be presented for the customer on checkout.
 * **Log to file** - enables saving payment method messages to WooCommerce plugin system log.

 #### Google Pay